Immortal Beauty

 Cordelia reached for the door, her breath catching in her throat.
 She could sense him beyond the wooden barrier.
 Angel was out there and she was about to ask him to do something that wasn’t exactly the normal thing one might expect between friends or between boss and assistant or between vampire and seer.

 Angel had his back to her as Cordelia padded barefoot across the thick carpet, but turned just before she came to a stop.
 His eyes slid over her flushed skin and the determined expression.
-One dark eyebrow quirked upward in sudden expectation of a continuation of their earlier fight.
-He’d been thinking of what else he could do or say to convince Cordelia not to put herself in direct danger, but he knew there was nothing that his stubborn seer wouldn’t counter with that sharp little tongue.

 “What is it, Cordy?” he asked when she didn’t immediately say what was on her mind.